adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Individual competitions are held on 500pc unreleased Ravensburger puzzles, and competitors have an hour and a half to either complete or finish as much of the puzzle as possible.

 Michael made the finals, and I did not.
+He will be at table 126.
 You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/individual/final).

 The final competition will happen at 11:00am ET on Sunday, March 29, 2026 and will be live streamed below.